Risk appetite definition

 In this context, we can think of the fund’s objective of investing 60% in stocks and 40% in bonds as its risk appetite.
 And, the ±10% allowed variation from these target weights as the fund’s risk tolerance.

-We started this post with a definition of risk appetite: the level of risk an individual or organization is comfortable with under normal circumstances.
-We explained that this differs from:
+• Risk appetite: the level of risk an individual or organization is comfortable with under normal circumstances.

-• The risk capacity, which deals with the maximum level of risk that can be borne, and,
+• Risk capacity: the maximum level of risk that can be borne, and,

-• The risk tolerance, which sets the allowances around the ideal risk positions.
+• Risk tolerance: the allowances around the ideal risk positions.

 Further reading: